elatov/elatov.github.io/_posts/2012-03-19-reclaim-space-in-a-vm-on-thin-or-thick-vmdks.md

 There are many different scenarios where this comes into play, and there many different ways to get the desired results.

-## Scenario 1 &#8211; Reclaim unused space from a thick disk
+## Scenario 1: Reclaim unused space from a thick disk

 **Solution 1:**

-****Storage vMotion the VM to another datastore and convert it to thin.
+Storage vMotion the VM to another datastore and convert it to thin.
 See the following link on how to do that: <a href="http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.thelowercasew.com/reclaiming-disk-space-with-storage-vmotion-and-thin-provisioning']);">Reclaiming disk Space with Storage vMotion and Thin Provisioning</a>.
 When storage vMotioning the VM, ensure the source and destination datastores have a different block size.
 This link talks about why: <a href="http://www.yellow-bricks.com/2011/02/18/blocksize-impact/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2011/02/18/blocksize-impact/']);">Blocksize Impact</a>.

 **Solution 2:**
 Use VMware Converter and do a V2V of the VM and choose Thin for the destination disk type.